edxmorgan/uvms-simulator/README.md

 - **Internal Kalman Filter:** Implements sensor fusion for robust state estimate.

 ---
 ## Dynamics Foundation

-This project derives it dynamic models from [diff_uv](https://github.com/edxmorgan/diff_uv) and [diff_uvms](https://github.com/edxmorgan/diff_uvms).
-These projects provide essential dynamics matrices for control, stability analysis, and model identification.
+This project derives its kinematic and dynamic models from [diff_uv](https://github.com/edxmorgan/diff_uv) and [diff_uvms](https://github.com/edxmorgan/diff_uvms), which provides the essential dynamic matrices used for control, stability analysis, and model identification.
 ---

 ## Setup